timrs2998/pdf-builder/README.md

 ```

 To release a new version, use GitHub to create release tags in "v1.0.0" format.
-Travis will build and publish to Bintray provided that BINTRAY_USER and
+Travis will build and publish to Bintray provided that the BINTRAY_USER and
-BINTRAY_KEY are set.
+BINTRAY_KEY environment variables are set.